Zambia: A Safari Through South Luangwa NP – One of the most dense wildlife Park in Africa

 South Luangwa National Park, Zambia.

-An unforgettable Safari in one of the richest animal parks in Africa.
+An unforgettable safari in one of Africa’s richest wildlife parks.

-The park was established as a protected reserve in 1938 and as a National Park in 1972.
-It has an area of 9,000 km2 ranking 15th per size among the African parks, just between the Chobe National Park in Botswana: 10,566 and the Ngorongoro in Tanzania.
+They established the park as a protected reserve in 1938 and then as a National Park in 1972.
+It has an area of 9,000 km2, ranking 15th among African parks, just between the Chobe National Park in Botswana (10,566 km2) and the Ngorongoro in Tanzania.

-During our bicycle trip in Africa, we cycled through Zambia to the city of Chipata, from where we organized a 3-day safari in the South Luangwa National Park, sleeping in Mfuwe, the village just outside the main park entrance, where there are several lodgings for all budgets.
+During our bicycle trip in Africa, we cycled through Zambia to the city of Chipata, from where we organized a 3-day safari in the South Luangwa National Park, sleeping in Mfuwe, the village just outside the main park entrance, with several lodgings for all budgets.

 Fauna and Flora of the South Luangwa National Park – What could you see here

 There are 60 different animal species and over 400 different bird species in the South Luangwa National Park.
-The only notable absence is the rhinoceros, present only in North Luangwa where it was recently reintroduced.
-South Luangwa is also home to some endemic species including the Thornicroft giraffe that lives only here and the Crawshay zebra.
+South Luangwa is also home to some endemic species, including the Thornicroft giraffe, which lives only here, and the Crawshay zebra.

-Elephants crossing the river during mornings and evenings, and large buffalo herds are easy to meet.
+Elephants cross the river during mornings and evenings, and large buffalo herds are easy to meet.
 The same goes for hippos and crocodiles.
 Common but not always easy to meet are hyenas, lions, and leopards.
-One of the hardest animals to come across is the wild dog, or wild African dog or Painted dog, now almost extinct.
+One of the hardest animals to come across is the wild dog, also known as the wild African dog or painted dog, now almost extinct.

-The African Wild Dog Conservation association is trying to open a natural corridor for wild dogs between the national parks of South Luangwa and the Lower Zambesi since these animals need a large space to be able to lead their nomadic life.
+The African Wild Dog Conservation Association is trying to create a natural corridor for wild dogs between the national parks of South Luangwa and Lower Zambezi, as these animals need large areas to lead their nomadic lives.

-The best time to visit South Luangwa is the Zambian dry season, especially from July to September.
-This is the best time to see more animals and also the most practical for driving in the park which, in the wet season, could become quite muddy.
-If you are a bird watcher, the best time, even if rather hot, in September.
+The best time to visit South Luangwa is the dry season, especially from July to September.
+This is the best time to see more animals and also the most practical for driving in the park, which, in the wet season, could become quite muddy.
+If you are a birdwatcher, the best time, even if rather hot, is September.

 By car

-A few years ago, the road that connects Chipata to Mfuwe was finally paved, the initial part has some potholes but, in general, it is a good road without particular difficulties and with little traffic.
+The road connecting Chipata to Mfuwe was finally paved a few years ago.
 The distance from Chipata to Mfuwe is 130km (2h) if traveling on the main road.
-Reaching the park takes instead about 9 hours from Lusaka and 15 from Livingstone.
+Reaching the park takes about 9 hours from Lusaka and 15 hours from Livingstone.

-For those arriving from Lilongwe, the capital of Malawi, it will take about 5 hours but keep in mind that it is necessary to cross the border and it could be a bit stressful and expensive with a rental car.
+For those arriving from Lilongwe, the capital of Malawi, it will take about 5 hours, but keep in mind that you’ll need to cross the border, and it can be a bit stressful and expensive with a rental car.

-There’s a nice and adventurous alternative route to get here, called the Old Petauke Road, more info is in the “by bicycle” section below.
+There’s a nice, adventurous alternative route to get here called the Old Petauke Road; more info is in the “by bicycle” section below.

 By plane

-The small town of Mfuwe is connected with the capital Lusaka by plane, you will arrive at the Mfuwe International Airport (MFU), a few kilometers from the park entrance.
+Planes connect the small town of Mfuwe to the capital, Lusaka; you will arrive at the Mfuwe International Airport (MFU), a few kilometers from the park entrance.
 It is also possible to fly directly to Mfuwe from the Lower Zambezi National Park (Jeki / Royal Airstrips).
-You can book the flight yourself, check prices, and dates here, alternatively, there are several companies selling Safari all-Inclusive, including flight.
+You can book the flight yourself.
+Alternatively, several companies are selling Safari all-inclusive, including flights.

-Certainly, it is not the most economical or ecologically sustainable solution but if you have little time it could be worth it.
-If you are coming from Malawi, Fly Ulendo offers a daily service from Lilongwe to the international airport of Mfuwe.
+Certainly, it is not the most economical or ecologically sustainable solution, but if you have little time, it could be worth it.
+If you are coming from Malawi, Fly Ulendo offers a daily service from Lilongwe to Mfuwe International Airport.
 The flight from Lilongwe to Mfuwe takes about 1 hour.

 Public Transportation

-You can take a bus from the central bus station in Lusaka which goes directly to the village of Mfuwe or take a bus to Chipata and from there a minibus or a taxi.
-Keep in mind that the bus takes about 15 hours so breaking the journey somehow could be a good idea.
-We were in Chipata, we contacted via WhatsApp Mophy Budget Safari and they drove us from Chipata to Mfuwe, all included in the cost of the Safari (you can find references to contact them here.
+You can take a bus from the central bus station in Lusaka to Mfuwe, or take a bus to Chipata and then a minibus or taxi.
+Keep in mind that the bus takes about 15 hours, so breaking the journey somehow could be a good idea.
+We were in Chipata, and we contacted Mophy Budget Safari.
+They drove us from Chipata to Mfuwe, and the cost of the safari included everything.
+You can find their contact information here.

 By Bicycle

-The easiest way to cycle through Zambia to the South Luangwa main gate is just the same as what you’ll do by car, follow the Great East Road until Chipata and then turn for Mfuwe.
+The easiest way to cycle to the South Luangwa main gate is the same as driving: follow the Great East Road to Chipata, then turn for Mfuwe.

 Zambia Visa

-The visa for Zambia costs 50 USD for most nationalities (including the whole of Europe and North America – Irish, Romanians and Serbians are exempted) and can be obtained at any land border or airport.
-The visa has a duration of 30 days and can be renewed for a maximum of two times for free and in a very simple and fast way.
+The visa is valid for 30 days and can be renewed up to 2 times for free, in a very simple and fast way.
 Just go to an immigration center and provide the address where you are staying.
 It would be better to go on the day of the deadline or at most a few days before.
-The total time of stay allowed is 90 days.
+The total stay is limited to 90 days.

-If you plan to visit Victoria Falls from both Zambia and Zimbabwe, you can request the Kaza UniVisa which is valid for 30 days and allows you to go to Zimbabwe and return to Zambia.
-This visa is also available at the border but is not available in all ports of entry and cannot be extended.
+If you plan to visit Victoria Falls from both Zambia and Zimbabwe, you can apply for the Kaza UniVisa, valid for 30 days and allowing you to travel to Zimbabwe and return to Zambia.
+Border officials also provide this visa, but they do not offer it at all ports of entry, and an extension is not possible.
 You can get it in the following in Zambia:

 For those arriving from Zimbabwe, the visa can be obtained here: